pratzohol/MindML/docs/Notes/Graphs_with_LLMs/1-one-for-all-ofa.md

 # ICL over Graphs : OFA

 In this note, I will cover the following paper ["ONE FOR ALL: TOWARDS TRAINING ONE GRAPH MODEL FOR ALL CLASSIFICATION TASKS"](https://arxiv.org/pdf/2310.00149v1.pdf).
-This paper benchmarks against [[icl-over-graphs-prodigy|ICL : PRODIGY]].
+This paper benchmarks against [[Notes/Graph_Neural_Networks/2-icl-over-graphs-PRODIGY|ICL : PRODIGY]].

 _**NOTE**_ : Definition of [[in-context-learning|In-context Learning (ICL)]] is already covered.